saibotsivad/blockdown.md/src/index.md

 Blockdown does not have opinions about which flavor of Markdown you should use, or which plugins you should support.

-Instead, it defines text blocks in such a way that *you* can decide what to do with them.
+Instead, it is a specification (with an [implementation](https://github.com/saibotsivad/blockdown)) that defines text blocks in such a way that *you* can decide what to do with them.

 ## Why?

-A typical Markdown blog post, using Front Matter, might look like this:
+A typical Markdown file with metadata might look like this:

 ```
 ---
-title: My Post
+title: My Dataviz Post
 ---

-Some exciting words.
+Here is my cool post.
 ```

 Suppose that you want to include a graph in the middle, using a library like [mermaid](https://mermaidjs.github.io/)?

-You might be tempted to write something like:
+You might be tempted to write HTML in your Markdown, like this:

 ```
 ---
 title: My Post
 ---

-Some exciting words.
+Here is my cool post, with a chart.

 <div class="mermaid" data-size="large">
     pie title NETFLIX